NHS Blood and Transplant - Transplantpath

 How we moved the market

-It is estimated that Transplant Path will save 61 days per year in manual processes, with an average time saving of 29.5 minutes for every organ offer.
-This means quicker decisions, better organ utilisation rates, and ultimately, more lives saved.
+Transplant Path enables an average time saving of 29.5 minutes for every organ offer, and specifically saving 50 minutes on average for each kidney through removal of manual processes.
+This equates to a predicted 302 more transplants taking place per year, meaning quicker decisions, better organ utilisation rates, and ultimately, more lives saved.
 Feedback from NHSBT staff has been overwhelmingly positive with the product already being praised for its user-friendly interface, quick access to information, and high-quality images.

 We can transform your mobile products